 “Are you okay?”
 Hollered a passing pickup truck.
 It slowed next to her, playing Bob Dylan on the radio.
 “Do you want me to call the police?"

-After Brain had thrown her in the pool he had watched her with wry smile, amused as she splashed, kicking and screaming away from him.
+After Brain had thrown her in the pool he had watched her with a wry smile, amused as she splashed, kicking and screaming away from him.
 She remembered hoisting herself out at the far side and running into the night.
-He hadn’t chased her, but watched her from the recliner she’d woken on, his arms cupped behind his head and his mouth stretched into the same amused grin.
+He didn't chase her but watched her from the recliner she’d woken on, his arms cupped behind his head and his mouth stretched into the same amused grin.

-Now, walking along the sunbaked pavement, her bare-feet ached from running.
-Birds where singing and could smell the sea nearby.
-She threw her phone on the floor, broken by being dumped in the pool.
+Now, walking along the sunbaked pavement, her bare feet ached from running.
+Birds were singing and she could smell the sea nearby.
+She threw her phone on the floor as it was already broken by being dumped in the pool.
 I spent half-a-months earnings on that phone, she thought as she ground her heel against it.
 The fucker.